Insurance for Construction Companies and Contractors

 A form of inland marine insurance, contractor’s tools and equipment insurance helps construction and contracting businesses recover the cost of lost, stolen, and damaged items.

 Because your business moves to different worksites, you need a policy that can cover your equipment wherever you bring it.
-For example, if your carpentry tool box is stolen from a client’s yard, contractor’s equipment insurance can pay for the cost of replacement.
+For example, if a toolbox is stolen from a jobsite, contractor’s equipment insurance coverage can pay the replacement costs.

 This policy usually offers coverage for: